nightroman/Invoke-Build/Tasks/Extends/README.md

     Build blocks are the same for all scripts.

-## Shared script parameters
+## Shared build script parameters

 Same name parameters in different scripts in the inheritance tree are treated as shared.

-Ideally, they should have same types and attributes in all scripts.
+Ideally, shared parameters should be defined in all scripts using same types and attributes, even same default values perhaps.

-The engine does not require this, though.
+This is not always needed or possible.
+So the engine does not check anything.
 On the inheritance tree traversal the last processed parameter with the same name wins, i.e. becomes the root script dynamic parameter.

 Examples below use the same `Configuration` and show some subtleties.